CrunchyData/postgres-operator/hugo/content/Security/_index.md

     username:password

+The format of the .pgouser client file is:

+    <username>:<password>

 The users pgouser file can also be located at:
 */etc/pgo/pgouser* or it can be found at a path specified by the PGOUSER environment variable.

+If the user tries to access a namespace that they are not configured for within the server side *pgouser* file then they will get an error message as follows:

+    Error: user [pgouser1] is not allowed access to namespace [pgouser2]

-The following list shows the current complete list of possible pgo permissions:
+The following list shows the current complete list of possible pgo permissions that you can specify within the *pgorole* file when creating roles:

 |Permission|Description  |
 |---|---|